splunk/public-o11y-docs/gdi/opentelemetry/components/rabbitmq-receiver.rst

 Sample configuration
 ----------------------------------------------------------------------

-To activate the RabbitMQ receiver manually in the Collector configuration, add ``rabbitmq`` to the ``receivers`` section of your configuration file, as shown in the following example:
+To activate the RabbitMQ receiver, add ``rabbitmq`` to the ``receivers`` section of your configuration file, as shown in the following example:

 .. code:: yaml